cs1302uga/cs1302-hw02/README.md

    the Unix `cat` utility to print the contents of `MyCat.java` to the terminal.
 Write the command you used to do this in your notes.

 1. Read through the Java code in `MyCat.java` and `Printer.java`.
-Note, there is a dependency between the two files.
+Note, that there is a dependency between the two files.
    Based on the dependencies, which `.java` file must be compiled first?

 1. From the `cs1302-hw02` directory, try to compile each Java file separately, specifying `bin`